 Procedure for Marketing Authorization of Medical Devices and In-vitro Diagnostic Devices

-TMDA is mandate to authorize the marketing of medical devices (MD) and in-vitro diagnostic devices (IVDDs) under Section 51 of the Tanzania Medicines and Medical Devices Act.
-The Authority has established two procedures for marketing authorizations depending on the risk associated with the MD or IVDD.
+TMDA is mandate to authorize the marketing of medical devices (MD) and in-vitro diagnostic devices (IVDs) under Section 51 of the Tanzania Medicines and Medical Devices Act.
+The Authority has established two procedures for marketing authorizations depending on the risk associated with the MD or IVDs.
 According to The Tanzania Medicines and Medical devices (Control of Medical Devices) Regulations, 2015, all class A, B, C and D devices get market approval through registration while a selected class A devices attain market approval through notification.

 Medical devices are classified according to the risks resulting from the use of the device, and in-vitro diagnostics according to the risk is associated with the implications of the results they produce either to the individual or public.